KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Chart by uxigene](https://github.com/uxigene/MMM-Chart)

-1. `package.json` issue: No description
-2. `package.json` issue: No repository field.
-3. There are no keywords in 'package.json'.
-We would use them as tags on the module list page.
-4. Typo: Found `Magic Mirror` in file `MMM-Chart.js`: Replace it with `MagicMirror²`.
-5. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+1. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-7. Warning: No LICENSE file.
+2. Warning: No LICENSE file.
-8. Recommendation: No ESLint configuration was found.
+3. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Chess-Daily by nout-kleef](https://github.com/nout-kleef/MMM-Chess-Daily)